Wolvinny/fursuit-fan-controller/README.md

 # fursuit fan controller
 A fursuit fan controller, that can be manually triggered or when a set temperature is hit.
-I made this because i have a fan, which is quite powerful but i do not hear anything when its running.
+I made this because i have a fan, which is quite powerful but i do not hear anything when its running. <br>
-I havent had much time to test and tune in the temps, this also depends from fursuit to fursuit, though i recommend to keep the warning temp and overheat temp within 10° from eachother.
+I havent had much time to test and tune in the temps, this also depends from fursuit to fursuit, though i recommend to keep the warning temp and overheat temp within 10° from eachother.<br>
 The config is in °C, though the display can be adjusted to display °F <br>
 Features:
 - Manual fan control using a reed switch (i attached a magnet to my paw to trigger it)